iamaaditya/iamaaditya.github.io/research/vqa/index.md

    * We are also experimenting to see if having spatial information could be useful in answering questions about location and direction.
 I am coding adaptation of CRF-RNN to extract spatial knowledge to be merged with image features.
  * [__Literature Survey__]({{site.baseurl}}/research/literature/)  - (Almost) exhaustive list of papers tackling the problem and their results and their methodologies, includes survey of techniques and tricks used by various research groups.
  * [__Visual Question Answering Demo__]({{site.baseurl}}/2016/04/visual_question_answering_demo_notebook)  - A ipython notebook demonstration of a simple but yet effective mode for visual question answering inference.
- * [__Github Code__](https://github.com/iamaaditya/VQA_Demo) - Code of the aforementioned demo.
+ * [__Github Code of simple demo__](https://github.com/iamaaditya/VQA_Demo) - Code of the aforementioned demo.
 Also includes standalone code to run inference on a server with pretrained models and weights.
  * [__Visual Question Answering Notes__]( {{site.baseurl}}/notes/research/vqa/ ) - contains basic modules and ideas that I am experimenting with.
  * [__Visual Comparision of Results__](http://gpgpu.cs-i.brandeis.edu/shankar/submissions_vqa/project_comparison/comparison_mar31.html)  <br/>
    * This a large file !
 Load at your risk.  <br />